Saifullahkhan31/react-native-learning/README.md

 The [topics](https://github.com/Saifullahkhan31/react-native-learning/tree/main/topics) folder contains organized notes, code samples, and mini-projects for each major React Native concept covered during my learning journey.
 If you’re looking for structured deep dives on particular topics, start here!

+### Structure

+The repository has folder for all topics covered and each topic has subfolders with components and an app.tsx file where all the components are imported and rendered.

+Each of those app.tsx files are then imported in the main index.tsx file in the root of the repository.
+This is the entry point of the application.
+When working on a specific topic, only that topic's app.tsx file is imported, others are commented out to avoid any conflicts.

 ### Prerequisites

 - [Node.js](https://nodejs.org/)